tomaspder/currencyScrapping/README.md

 # currencyScrapping
-simple web scrapping to get the USD currency from Banco Nacion and paste in Excell sheet.
+Web scrapping to get the USD currency from Banco Nacion and paste in Excell sheet.
 -requests
 -openpyxl